 Most modern chargers will come with pouches with a cable from the solar panels.
 This will allow you to place the phone away from direct sunlight while charging.

-We’ve looked at using a 5v solar charger to directly charging your cellphone battery.
-Now let’s look at other set ups that use a solar panel to charge your devices including your battery.
+We’ve looked at using a 5v solar charger to directly charge your cellphone battery.
+Now let’s look at other setups that use a solar panel to charge your devices including your battery.

 Using a Solar Power Bank

 A Solar power bank charger has a battery pack alongside the solar panels.
-You don’t have to hook your phone directly on the solar charger and you only charge from the battery bank.
-In most types the solar panel is quite small and solar charging is only as a backup option.
+You don’t have to hook your phone directly on the solar charger and you only charge from the power bank.
+In most types, the solar panel is quite small, and solar charging is only a backup option.
 It is important you charge the bank via an AC source.

 Use Charge Controller

 A charge controller is the heart of the solar system.
-It ensures that the batteries is safe and the system operate optimally.
+It ensures that the batteries is safe and the system operates optimally.
 You should never connect a battery to a solar panel without a charge controller.
-It protects the battery from overcharging, the battery reverse charging at night and even under charging the battery.
+It protects the battery from overcharging, the battery reverse charging at night, and even undercharging the battery.

 Some controllers have a 5v USB output that you can connect your cable to and charge your phone.